 To both stay true to this analysis being done on legitimate sophomores, prospects who will be 21+ years old on the day of the 2022 NBA Draft were also eliminated from consideration.

 Given the emphasis on shooting and spacing in the modern NBA and the fact that 98 of the 116 historical sophomore draftees attempted at least 10 three pointers their freshman season, prospects who did not meet this threshold were also eliminated from consideration.

-The prospects noted below showed statistical indicators in their freshman campaign that suggest the potential for a sophomore season worthy of 2022 NBA Draft early entrant consideration.
+The prospects noted below (in order of their preseason consensus rankings) showed statistical indicators in their freshman campaign that suggest the potential for a sophomore season worthy of 2022 NBA Draft early entrant consideration.

 2022 NBA Draft Rookie Scale Rising Sophomore Breakout Team